cloudmesh-community/fa18-523-58/notebook.md

 3. Uploaded data from my local machine using Mongo Shell
 4. Installed Virutal Environment (virtualenv) and set up Python 3.7.1 in a separate folder for the Project
 5. Installed necessary packages in the Project folder and created a requirements text file
+6. 11/29/2018 Pushed finished code into the repository

 # Writing
 1. Week-3 Fri 09/07/18 - 09/13/18, Created Pull Requests for my technology summaries